1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

  - 333 letter of Macbeth to his wife
  - 348 "It is too full o’ th’ milk of human kindness" lady macbeth referring to Macbeth's kindness
  - 363 "Which fate and metaphysical aid doth seem"
-Scene:
+Plot:
 	- The Scottish were fighting the irish invaders in scene 2.
 Also the Thane of cawdor was defeated with Norway repealed.
-Duncan thanks BAnquo and Macbeth for their heroism in scene 4
+	-  Duncan thanks BAnquo and Macbeth for their heroism in scene 4
+	- Duncan and the Scotish lords arrive at Macbeth's castle in scene 6
+	- In scene 7 Macbeth wounder about killing the king

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3OTI3Nzk4MywzNTM1NjU3MTQsMTU5Nz
-c5NjA5OCwxNTQxNDI2MTJdfQ==
+eyJoaXN0b3J5IjpbLTE5OTI3MzEwNTgsMzUzNTY1NzE0LDE1OT
+c3OTYwOTgsMTU0MTQyNjEyXX0=
 -->